raj9011/Seminar-Details/README.md

    - Flexray

   ## Conclusion
    - With the use of currently available tools and techniques, future study on the security of data and communication in the EVs infrastructure can be conducted.
-The machine learning           algorithm technique proposed can predict attacks at early stage from getting it to severe .
+The machine learning           algorithm technique proposed can predict attacks at early stage from getting it to severe thats key advantage .